hidde-jan/pfs-notes/pathfinder-2e/Rosestreet killer.md

     - woonde in de buurt

 ### Justerian's home
-- Detripid manor
+- Old manor
-- Ooze and bats
+- Ooze and batswarm
 - Deathshead moths (sacred for Urgothoa) and corpse flies
 - Dried blood (not that much) and club with hair (undead origin)
 - Holy symbol of Milani (devotion, hope, uprising)